vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

 1. Adding a type of slide pages.

-   All slide pages should have `layout: SlidePage` in frontmatter.
+   All slide pages should have `layout: Slides` in frontmatter.
 And the sequence doesn't matter.

 1. Adding an original type.